addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 * When using Models in real-world applications we generally also need a way of persisting Models.
 Persistence allows us to edit and update Models with the knowledge that their most recent states will be saved somewhere, for example in a web browser's localStorage data-store or synchronized with a database.

-* A Model may also have single or multiple Views observing it.
-Depending on the requirements, a developer might create a single View displaying all Model attributes, or they might create separate Views displaying different attributes.
+* A Model may have one (or many) Views observing it for changes.
+By *observing* we mean that a View has registered an interest in being informed whenever an update is made to the Model.
+This allows the View to ensure that what is displayed on screen and what data is contained in the model are kept in sync.
+Depending on your requirements, you might create a single View displaying all Model attributes, or create separate Views displaying different attributes.
 The important point is that the Model doesn't care how these Views are organized, it simply announces updates to its data as necessary through the framework's event system.

 * It is not uncommon for modern MVC/MV* frameworks to provide a means of grouping Models together.
 In Backbone, these groups are called "Collections."
 Managing Models in groups allows us to write application logic based on notifications from the group when a Model within the group changes.
 This avoids the need to manually observe individual Model instances.
 We'll see this in action later in the book.

-* If you read older texts on MVC, you may come across a description of Models as also managing application "state."
-In JavaScript applications state has a specific meaning, typically referring to the current state of a view or sub-view on a user's screen at a fixed time.
-State is an important topic to consider when writing single-page applications.
-In JavaScript apps we care about state memory - that is, recalling a previous state or sharing it with someone else.
+Collections are also useful for performing any aggregate computations across more than one model.

 #### Views